Avensky/canbus-simulation-system/README.md

 This project represents the intersection of software engineering, cognitive science, and real-time embedded systems.

-## ⭐ If you find this project valuable, please consider starring the repo!
+## ⭐ If you find this project valuable, please consider starring the repo

 ---

 # End of Document